 A messed-up fairy tale for grown-ups, “The Three Sisters of Ring Island,” appeared in the anthology Tales in Firelight and Shadow in 2014.

 Dead Wrong, a standalone suspense novel from Five Star/Cengage was released in November 2014 and was a finalist in the thriller category for the 2015 Colorado Book Awards.
+I’ll soon have it back on Amazon as an ebook.

 I have an essay about my mom in the anthology Still Me…After All These Years.

 December 20, 2017 from Five Star/Cengage: Wishing Caswell Dead, a historical mystery set in frontier Illinois.
+I have re-released that novel in 2020 as a trade paperback and ebook.

 You can read the synopses for the novels on the Books page.